 Yvonne Lewis Holley is running as the Democratic candidate for Lieutenant Governor.
 She grew up in Raleigh and, as one of the first Black women to attend desegregated schools, is deeply passionate about public education.
 She wants to increase teacher pay and per-student funding to match the national average.
 She’s also a fierce advocate for affordable housing and access to affordable and healthy food.

 Jessica Holmes is the Democratic nominee for Commissioner of Labor.
 She has served as county commissioner in Wake County where she has worked for years to support affordable housing and public education.
 She also supports worker and immigrant rights, and if elected would be the first Black woman to serve as Commissioner of Labor in our state.

 SUPERINTENDENT OF PUBLIC INSTRUCTION:

 Jen Mangrum is the Democratic nominee for North Carolina Superintendent of Public Instruction.
 She is the daughter of two elementary school teachers and has spent 14 years teaching elementary school in Onslow and Guilford counties.
 She is fighting to protect our public schools from corrosive private interests, raise teacher pay to the national average, and create racial equity in our public schools.

 STATE COMMISSIONER OF AGRICULTURE:

-Jenna Wadsworth is the Democratic nominees for North Carolina Commissioner of Agriculture.
+Jenna Wadsworth is the Democratic nominee for North Carolina Commissioner of Agriculture.
 She supports keeping our water clean, protecting the rights of those who pick our food and the expansion of healthcare and broadband internet to rural areas.
 She also supports marijuana legalization and decriminalization & dismissal of past misdemeanor possession charges